Electronic Classroom Instructor Guidelines

 - Key return

-Due to security upgrades a key is not required for a majority of the podiums.
+Due to security upgrades, a key is not required for a majority of the podiums.
 However, the following locations require keys for the specified equipment use.
-The key must be picked up at the CUIT Service Desk - 202 Philosophy Hall unless stated otherwise.
-The Service Desk is open between 10am and 6pm M-F.
+The key must be picked up at the CUIT Service Desk, located at 202 Philosophy Hall, unless stated otherwise.
+The Service Desk is open between 10am and 6pm, Monday - Friday.

 - 209 Havemeyer slide projector cabinets